brufftech/tbd/content/observed-habits/index.md

 ### Build Cop

-If the Continuous Integration server is batching commits to trunk in each build, or the elapsed time for a build is long then a "build cop" role might be required within the team to help sort out build breakages.
+If the Continuous Integration server is batching commits to trunk in each build, or the elapsed time for a build is long, then a "build cop" role might be required within the team to help sort out build breakages.
 Sadly that means that locking the trunk to prevent further checkins on top of the broken one might be necessary as some form of bisecting is performed to work out which commit broke the build and should be rolled back.
 Obviously a Continuous Integration server setup that can run one build per commit is best.